Adventure-Cards/game-server/README.md

 Effects also have another special field: ExecutionType, which is either

-## CostItems and EffectItems
+### CostItems and EffectItems

-Costs and Effects are <em>static data<em> - templates to be implemented.
+Costs and Effects are _static data_ - templates to be implemented.
 Before they are ready to be sent to the game engine, they must be packaged up into CostItems and EffectItems.
 In programming terms, you can think of a Cost as a class, and a CostItem as an instance of that class.
 In most cases, a CostItem/EffectItem will also include a number of arguments that are required to actually process that Cost/Effect.

 As an example, consider the "tap" Cost above.
 How does the game engine know which card to tap while processing that Cost?
 Well, the CostItem for the "tap" Cost requires an argument: "cardId".

-## Actions & Triggers
+### Actions & Triggers

 Actions and Triggers are how CostItems and EffectItems get created and sent to the game engine for processing.
 Actions can have CostItems and EffectItems, while Triggers only have EffectItems.